How to reconcile payroll

 Why reconcile payroll?

 Payroll reconciliation is the process of verifying that the wages you're paying match what employees actually worked and what they're entitled to.
-It catches errors before they become costly problems.
+As Trintech explains, reconciliation catches discrepancies between payroll records and source documents before they become costly problems.

 Since January 2025, intentional wage underpayment is a criminal offence in Australia.
 Regular reconciliation helps demonstrate you're taking reasonable steps to pay employees correctly and maintain compliance.